In a Nutshell:

 Osaki OS-Monarch massage chair in brown variant, with dark brown PU upholstery and a wired remote beside the arm airbags

-Quad rollers and good body scanning tech are excellent starts, but it’s the number of techniques and, in the case of Osaki, in particular, the number of pre-programmed massage options that really tell the tale.
+Quad rollers and good body scanning tech are excellent starts, but it’s the number of techniques and, in the case of Osaki, in particular, the number of pre-programmed massage options that tell the tale.

 In terms of techniques, the Monarch offers: